binocarlos/powerstrip-mesosphere-demo/README.md

 ## Powerstrip-mesosphere-demo

 ![warning](https://raw.github.com/binocarlos/powerstrip-k8s-demo/master/img/error.png "warning")
 **Please note:** *because this demo uses [Powerstrip](https://github.com/clusterhq/powerstrip), which is only meant for prototyping Docker extensions, we do not recommend this configuration for anything approaching production usage.
-When Docker extensions become official, [Flocker](https://github.com/clusterhq/flocker) will support them.
+When Docker extensions become official, [Flocker](https://github.com/clusterhq/flocker) and [Weave](https://github.com/weaveworks/weave) will support them.
 Until then, this is just a proof-of-concept.*

 [Mesosphere](https://github.com/mesosphere) is building a [DataCenter Operating System](https://mesosphere.com/) and ClusterHQ have created [Flocker](https://github.com/clusterhq/flocker) - a data volume manager.

-In this post, we will use [Mesos](https://github.com/apache/mesos) to manage the nodes, [Marathon](https://github.com/mesosphere/marathon) to schedule tasks onto nodes and [Flocker](https://github.com/clusterhq/flocker) to migrate data across nodes.
+In this post, we will use [Mesos](https://github.com/apache/mesos) to manage our nodes, [Marathon](https://github.com/mesosphere/marathon) to schedule tasks onto nodes, [Flocker](https://github.com/clusterhq/flocker) to migrate data across nodes and [Weave](https://github.com/weaveworks/weave) to connect the containers together.

 ## Install
 First you need to install: